Online Learning: A Modern Introduction Using Convex Optimization

 So, take a look at the following examples that illustrate the fact that a subgradient does not always point in a direction where the function decreases.

 \begin{example} Let $f(\bx)=\max[-x_1,x_1-x_2,x_1+x_2]$, see Figure~\ref{fig:subgradient_not_descend1}.
-The vector $\bg=[1,1]$ is a subgradient in $\bx=(1,0)$ of $f(\bx)$.
-No matter how we choose the stepsize, moving in the direction of the negative subgradient will not decrease the objective function.
+The vector $\bg=(1,1)$ is a subgradient in $\bx=(1,0)$ of $f(\bx)$.
+No matter how we choose the stepsize, moving in the negative direction of this subgradient will not decrease the objective function.
 An even more extreme example is in Figure~\ref{fig:subgradient_not_descend2}, with the function $f(\bx)=\max[x_1^2+(x_2+1)^2,x_1^2+(x_2-1)^2]$.
-Here, in the point $(1,0)$, any positive step in the direction of the negative subgradient will \emph{increase} the objective function. \end{example}
+Here, in the point $(1,0)$, any positive step in the direction of the displayed negative subgradient will \emph{increase} the objective function. \end{example}

 In both examples, one might think that it would be enough to add a little bit of noise to move away from the ``corners''.
 However, we have to remember that we are in the adversarial setting.
 So, assuming the adversary sees our randomization, it can always present us a function such that our prediction is exactly on a ``corner''.
 This means that our analysis of subgradient descent will not have to use the fact that the subgradients point towards descending directions, because it can be false in every single iteration.

 \begin{remark} Given the above, one might wonder how much ``information'' the subgradients carry.
 It turns out, quite a lot!
 In fact, for bounded domains in the offline case, i.e., when all the functions are the same, the cutting plane method can optimize the function exponentially fast just using subgradients~\citep[see, e.g., Chapter 3 in][]{Nemirovski95}.
 However, in the adversarial setting, subgradients become much weaker than in the offline setting, exactly because the adversary has the power to change the function in each round. \end{remark}